chrisnoonan98675/site/xl-deploy/concept/deployment-overview-and-unified-deployment-model.markdown

 ## UDM in the GUI

-This screenshot depicts the main UDM concepts as they appear in XL Deploy's Deployment Workspace:
+This screenshot depicts the main UDM concepts as they appear in the Deployment Workspace of the XL Deploy User Interface:

 ![Unified Deployment Model](images/udm-highlevel-deployit.png)